ipfs/js-ipfs/SPEC/STATS.md

 Where:

-- `options` is an opcional object that might contain the following keys:
+- `options` is an optional object that might contain the following keys:
   - `peer` specifies a peer to print bandwidth for.
   - `proto` specifies a protocol to print bandwidth for.
   - `poll` is used to print bandwidth at an interval.